 It was only half three in the afternoon but the preparations for Chillington Cemetery’s annual Halloween Haunt were already well underway, and though I tried to look completely uninterested as I crossed the road at the south east side by the willows, I was secretly excited.
 I had no intentions of going, but I loved to walk past the gates and see everything coming together.

-Rosie Sweets pushed up off the railings as a black hearse with windows tinted so dark it didn’t appear to have any rolled up to the kerb, not even a dozen feet from where we were standing.
+Rosie Sweets pushed up off the railings as a black hearse, its windows tinted so dark it didn’t appear to have any, rolled up to the kerb not even a dozen feet from where we were standing.
 That wouldn’t have been so bad if Chloe Weaver hadn’t giggled and followed suit.
-They held hands, dancing on the spot in their barely there Dorothy and Toto Halloween costumes, half in excitement at the latest arrivals, and half in an attempt to stave off the chilly autumn air.
+They held hands, dancing on the spot in their barely there Dorothy and Toto Halloween costumes, half in excitement at the latest arrivals, half in an attempt to stave off the chilly autumn air.